Raag Yaman – Easy Beginner’s Guide

 Ratiyan katat mori taare gin gin

-1. Take it slow, set the tempo at a comfortable speed where you can sing the notes comfortably.
+1. Take it slow, set the tempo at a comfortable speed where you can sing the raag yaman notes comfortably.
 Also make sure you are comfortable with the pitch.
 You can sing in a pitch in which you are comfortable.
-You can use Online Tanpura to make sure you are on the pitch.

 2. Listen to the audio file as many times as possible and sing along with it.
 Make sure to stay on the pitch or Shruti.
+Use shrutibox to make sure you on right shruti.
 Staying in the pitch is the most important.
 Practise (Riyaz) the Arohana and Avarohana multiple number of times.
 Note these are the fundamental building blocks for your singing skills.

 3. Try to sing the bandish, at first it may not be as sweet as you want, but with practise over time please be assured that it will come out.
 Remember there is only one short cut – Practise, Practise & More Practise.